Italian Tunisians: France and the Peril Italien

+While such restrictions were imposed, historian Giuliano Fleri states that France still sought to nationalize the Italians in Tunisia as Frenchman.
+A decree from 1921 by the French president addressed "French nationality in the Regency of Tunis."
+Colonial officials and the new resident general, Lucien Saint, supported it.
+The decree stated that anyone born in Tunisia would receive French nationality, as long as at least one parent was also born there.
+This marked a significant step in integrating Tunisia into the French empire.
+Protectorate officials recognized that the decree effectively ended Tunisia's status as foreign land according to French law.
+The law mainly targeted the Italian community in Tunisia.
+However, it could not be enforced against Italian nationals initially: Rome quickly invoked the 1896 Franco-Italian agreements that defined the legal status of Italian migrants there.
+To bypass these limitations, the French issued a new naturalization decree in 1923 that more directly addressed the Italian population.
+This decree included provisions that were quite lenient for the time.
+Europeans needed only three years of residence, whether in Tunisia or anywhere in French territory, to qualify.
+The application process had no fees.
+Documentary requirements were reduced to the essentials.
+Those who gained French nationality through this process were also exempt from military service.

 With the rise of Benito Mussolini, the contrasts between Rome and Paris were sharpened also because the Italians of Tunisia showed themselves to be very sensitive to the fascist propaganda and many of them joined in compact form the nationalistic ideals of the Fascism of the "Duce".

 Indeed, the Tunisian Italians showed "to be defiantly nationalistic and robustly resistant to amalgamation" and many of them refused – often vehemently – to be naturalized by the French authorities.

 Italian fascist pressure

 Tunis Catholic cathedral, built in Roman-Byzantine style.

 The fact that the French government promoted actively the French citizenship between the Italians in Tunisia was one of the main reasons of the direct intervention of Mussolini in the Tunisian problems.
 From 1910 to 1926, the Italians were reduced by this French policy of assimilation from 105,000 to fewer than 90,000.

 In the 1926 census of the Tunisian colony, there were 173,281 Europeans, of which 89,216 were Italians, 71,020 French and 8,396 Maltese.
 Indeed, this was a relative majority that prompted Laura Davi (in his Memoires italiennes en Tunisie of 1936) to write that "La Tunisia è una colonia italiana amministrata da funzionari francesi" (Tunisia is an Italian colony administered by French managers).

 Initially, during the 1920s, fascists promoted only the defense of the national and social rights of the Italians of Tunisia against potential assimilation by France.
 Mussolini opened some financial institutions and Italian banks (like the Banca siciliana) and some Italian newspapers (like L'Unione), but even Italian hospitals, teachers, cinemas, schools (primary and secondary) and health assistance organizations.